Buyer’s guide for a short ski package

 Are bindings used on short skis safe enough?

 A while ago, short skis were known as snowblades and their bindings did not release when you fell.
-Fortunately, things have changed and Glisshop’s short ski packages carry real alpine bindings that release the boot in case of shocks or impacts.
-Entry-of-range bindings often release only from the heel piece when high-end bindings can release from heel and toe pieces.
+Fortunately, things have changed and Glisshop’s short ski packages come with proper alpine bindings that release the boot in case of shocks or impacts.
+Entry level bindings often release only from the heel piece when high-end bindings can release from the heel and toe pieces.
 Whichever binding you go for, our skimen will adjust them according to your needs so you can ski with peace of mind.
-You will receive in your package short skis that are ready to use out of the box.
+You will receive a short ski pack that is ready to use out of the box.
 Another great thing about short skis, they fit in every car’s trunk!
 And in case you wonder what ski boots you should use with short skis, have a look at our boot corner and select some with a low flex rate for added comfort and forgiveness.